Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

 - Hybrid runtime support

-- Python script execution support
+- Python and R script editors with local/remote execution capabilities

 - Notebook navigation using auto-generated Table of Contents